 Play it wrong and parents risk messy meltdowns before their aircraft even takes off.
 Here’s how to play it right.

-It’s the middle of July and cabin crew say that means only one thing: it’s Trunki-time when planes fill with over-excited children
+It’s the middle of July and cabin crew say that means only one thing – it’s Trunki-time

 Don’t risk tears at check-in trying to find reference numbers on phones.
 Print full details of flights, transfers, car rental and accommodation at least 48 hours before you fly.